rauc/rauc/docs/integration.rst

 in the ``data/`` folder.

-Depending on your configuration ``make install`` will place this file in one of your systems service file folders.
+Depending on your configuration ``make install`` will place this file in one of your system's service file folders.

 It is a good idea to wait for the system to be fully started before marking it as succesfully booted.
-In order to achieve this, a smart soluting is create a systemd service that calls ``rauc status mark-good`` and use systemd's dependency handling to assure this service will not be executed before all relevant other services came up successfully.
+In order to achieve this, a smart solution is to create a systemd service that calls ``rauc status mark-good`` and use systemd's dependency handling to assure this service will not be executed before all relevant other services came up successfully.
 It could look similar to this: